Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Eradication** : remove the threat or attack
 - **Recovery** : restore data and re-enable servers and networks taken off during the incident
 - **Lessons Learned** : document the incident response and decide on how to improve the security posture

+### SOC (Security Operations Center)

+A SOC is a team of cyber-security professionals within an organization responsible for monitoring the network and its systems.
+The primary goal of a SOC is to detect, respond to, mitigate, and prevent cyber-security incidents.
+It serves as a hub for cyber-security activities and plays a critical role in maintaining the security posture of the organization.

+### NIST SP 800-61 (National Institute of Standards and Technology - Special Publication 800-61)

+NIST SP 800-61, titled "Computer Security Incident Handling Guide," is a publication by the NIST (NIST) in the United States.
+It provides guidance on establishing and maintaining an effective incident handling capability for organizations.

+It covers all phases of the incident management program, from preparation before the incident to the knowledge sharing once resolved.

 ### CSIRT (Computer Security Incident Response Team)